open-web3-stack/guardian/packages/guardian/docs/Actions.md

   // do anything
 };
 ```

-then this action can be registered on your `index.js`
+then this action can be registered in your `index.js` file

 ```typescript
 import { Action } from '@open-web3/guardian/types';
 import { ActionRegistry } from '@open-web3/guardian';